graphite-project/graphite-web/docs/config-carbon.rst

 ==================

 Carbon's config files all live in ``/opt/graphite/conf/``.
 If you've just installed Graphite, none of the ``.conf`` files will exist yet, but there will be a ``.conf.example`` file for each one.
-Simply copy the example files and customize your settings.
+Simply copy the example files, removing the .example extension, and customize your settings.

 carbon.conf